-Thea Capone, a partner in the firm, has been part of Baumeister & Samuels since its inception and has worked with Mitch Baumeister for more than 30 years.
-She has been involved in every major case handled by the firm, including most recently Continental Connection Flight 3407, Comair Flight 5191, the World Trade Center September 11th Litigation, and the Pan Am Flight 103 Libya terrorist litigation.
-Thea represented the families of more than 50 individuals who lost their lives in the September 11, 2001 terror attacks in hearings before the Special Master for the federal Victims Compensation Fund, a legislative alternative to litigation, and has extensive experience interacting with and assisting family members involved in a catastrophic disaster working closely with each of the firm's clients.
+Thea Capone, a member of the firm, has been part of Baumeister & Samuels since its inception and has worked with Mitch Baumeister for 35 years.
+She has been involved in every major case handled by the firm, including Continental Connection Flight 3407, Comair Flight 5191, the World Trade Center September 11th Litigation, and the Pan Am Flight 103 Libya terrorist litigation.
+Thea represented the families of more than 50 individuals who lost their lives in the September 11, 2001 terror attacks in hearings before the Special Master for the federal Victims Compensation Fund, a legislative alternative to litigation, and has extensive experience interacting with and assisting family members involved in a catastrophic disaster, working closely with each of the firm's clients.

-Thea received her Juris Doctorate degree from St. John’s University School of Law in 1998.
+Thea earned her Juris Doctorate degree from St. John’s University School of Law in 1998.

 • “A Look at Punitive Damages From the Plaintiffs Perspective,” Litigating the Aviation Case: From Pre-Trial to Closing Argument, Third Edition, Ed.
 A. J. Harakas, ABA Publishing, 2008;